Avengers Academy: "Avengers vs. X-Men"

-After the Phoenix Five (consisting of the Phoenix Force-empowered Cyclops, Colossus, Emma Frost, Magik, and Namor) return to Earth and start to reform the world, X-23 feels that Seyfert's Sentinel should be destroyed as it still has the directive to exterminate mutants.
-But he argues that this directive isn't its primary one and that it learned to overcome it.
-As Emma Frost destroys Sentinels all over the world, she eventually arrives at the Academy and demands to either destroy the Sentinel or have its programming erased.
+After the Phoenix Five (consisting of the Phoenix Force-empowered Cyclops, Colossus, Emma Frost, Magik, and Namor) return to Earth and start to reform the world, X-23 feels that Juston's Sentinel should be destroyed as it still has the directive to exterminate mutants.
+However, Juston argues that this directive is not its primary one and that it learned to overcome it.
+As Frost destroys Sentinels all over the world, she eventually arrives at the Academy and demands to either destroy the Sentinel or have its programming erased.
 Juston refuses arguing that it would be like erasing the individual that his Sentinel has become.
-Giant-Man, X-23 and the other students agree and defend the Sentinel against Emma Frost.
-As the Academy staff and students fight Emma Frost, both sides of the battle discuss the ethics in her attempt to destroy Juston's Sentinel.
-Finesse asks for Quicksilver's help, but he refuses, stating that Sentinels only exist as mutant-killing machines; nevertheless, instants after Emma destroys Juston's Sentinel, Quicksilver replaces its central processing core with the one from another robot, thus saving the Sentinel's "life" and memories.
-After Emma leaves the Academy, Giant-Man and Tigra announce that the Academy will be closed, to keep the students away from the war between Avengers and X-Men.
+Giant-Man, X-23 and the other students agree and defend the Sentinel against Frost.
+As the Academy staff and students fight Frost, both sides of the battle discuss the ethics in her attempt to destroy Juston's Sentinel.
+Finesse asks for Quicksilver's help, but he refuses, stating that Sentinels only exist as mutant-killing machines; nevertheless, instants after Frost destroys Juston's Sentinel, Quicksilver replaces its central processing core with the one from another robot, thus saving the Sentinel's "life" and memories.
+After Frost leaves the Academy, Giant-Man and Tigra announce that the Academy will be closed, to keep the students away from the war between Avengers and X-Men.